buildpacks/rfcs/text/0000-stack-buildpacks.md

 A userspace buildpack MAY NOT provide mixins in the build plan.

+## Caching and Restoring

+During the export phase, the lifecycle will store any snapshot layers created during the build phase in the cache.

+During the restore phase of the next build, the lifecycle will download the snapshot layer with the cache and store it as a tarball in the `<layers>` directory (i.e. it will not extract it).
+The `restorer` cannot extract the snapshot because it will not run with root privileges.
+In addition, the `restorer` may run in a different container than the build, which means changes made to the base image are not guaranteed to carry forward.

+During the build phase, the lifecycle will extract and apply each snapshot tarball before running stack buildpacks, but after a snapshot-baseline has been captured.
+This ensures that all changes from the previous snapshot are preserved even if the stack buildpack does not make any additional changes.

 ## Rebasing an App

 Before a launch image is rebased, the platform must re-run the any stackpacks that were used to build the launch image against the new run-image.
 Then, the rebase operation can be performed as normal, while including the stackpack layers as part of the stack.
 This will be made possible by including the stackpack in the run-image, but because the stackpack detect phase is not run, the operation does not need access to the application source.